Last Updated: 5/18/22 | May 18th, 2022

 Since then, I’ve hitchhiked around a handful of countries and met some interesting (and not so interesting) people.
-Hitchhiking is still a popular and common way many people worldwide get around, but it evokes a lot of fears and concerns, especially among Westerners.
-Today, Matt Karsten from expertvagabond.com shares his experience hitchhiking around the United States and advice about how you can safely do it too.
-Enter Matt.
+It’s still a popular and common way many people worldwide get around, but it evokes a lot of fears and concerns, especially among Westerners.
+Today, Matt Karsten from Expert Vagabond shares his experience hitchhiking around the United States and advice about how you can safely do it too!

 It was a chilly and overcast day on the Oregon coast when I nervously stuck my thumb out on the side of Route 101.
-For the next twenty minutes, drivers passed me over and over again — most with looks of disgust on their faces.
+For the next 20 minutes, drivers passed me over and over again — most with looks of disgust on their faces.
 But I kept on smiling.

-Eventually my persistence paid off, and a massive orange pickup truck screeched to a stop in a cloud of dust.
+Eventually my persistence paid off and a massive orange pickup truck screeched to a stop in a cloud of dust.
 A wave of excitement rushed over me as I jogged up to meet CJ and her dog, Trigger.
 My first ride!

 Yet this was just the first of many such pleasant surprises on my journey.

-Before I left on my mission to hitchhike across the United States from coast to coast, I was told that no one picks hitchhikers up anymore.
-They said that it was dangerous these days, and that the golden era of hitchhiking was, sadly, over.
+Before I left on my mission to hitchhike across the United States from coast to coast, I was told that no one picks up hitchhikers anymore.
+They said that it was dangerous these days and that the golden era of hitchhiking was, sadly, over.

 Always look drivers in the eye and smile as they pass.
-Not in a crazy axe-murderer way, but in a friendly and personable way.
+Not in a crazy ax-murderer way but in a friendly and personable way.
 Smiling is very important.
 Pretend the next car is a friend who is planning to pick you up.
 Try waving hello or holding your gaze expectantly as they drive past.
 You really only have a second or two to make a positive impression.

 No one wants to pick up a lazy, stinky-looking hobo.
 Dress in light or bright clothes.
 Avoid wearing black if you can.
-Don’t wear sunglasses (people need to see your eyes) and keep your hands out of your pockets.
+Don’t wear sunglasses (people need to see your eyes), and keep your hands out of your pockets.
 Don’t smoke, drink, or sit down on the side of the road.

-Many drivers pick up people who look similar to themselves.
-I was having a difficult time getting a ride on the border of Colorado and Kansas, until I bought myself a cheap cowboy hat!
-Soon after that strategic purchase, a trucker couple from rural Tennessee pulled over and proceeded to drive me 1200 miles over the course of two days, country music playing all the while.
+Additionally, many drivers pick up people who look similar to themselves.
+I was having a difficult time getting a ride on the border of Colorado and Kansas — until I bought myself a cheap cowboy hat!
+Soon after that strategic purchase, a trucker couple from rural Tennessee pulled over and proceeded to drive me 1,200 miles over the course of two days, country music playing all the while.

-Choose A Good Spot
+3. Choose a Good Spot

 Providing good conversation is how you pay these people back for their generosity.
-It can also lead to a free lunch, drinks, or maybe even an offer to host you for the night.
+It can also lead to a free lunch or drinks, or maybe even an offer to host you for the night.
 Ed the yacht builder was the last ride on my cross-country journey, and he spent his whole afternoon giving me a personal tour of the Maryland coast before taking me out for dinner and drinks at his favorite seafood restaurant.

 A USB car charger and external battery for your mobile phone is a good idea too.
 They’re perfect for listening to music, checking Google Maps, or calling for help in an emergency.
-A lightweight camping hammock or bivy sac will help you save money on accommodations.
+A lightweight camping hammock or bivy sack will help you save money on accommodations.
 I frequently camped in the woods on the side of the road or behind churches on my trip.

-Use A Cardboard Sign
+6. Use a Cardboard Sign